therealozp/therealozp/README.md

 i've been tinkering with:

-- Python, C and friends, JS and friends, Golang, and (begrudgingly learning) Rust.
+- Python, C and friends, JS and friends, Golang, and Rust.
 - React (and Svelte and Angular), Next, Express,
 - PyTorch, TF, Keras